emrgnt-cmplxty/automata/automata/docs/config/llm_provider.rst

 .. code:: python

-   from automata.config.base import LLMProvider from automata.config.openai_agent import AutomataOpenAIAgentConfig from automata.core.llm.foundation import LLMChatCompletionProvider
+   from automata.config.base import LLMProvider from automata.config.openai_agent import OpenAIAutomataAgentConfig from automata.core.llm.foundation import LLMChatCompletionProvider

    # Get the LLMProvider from the agent configuration
-   config = AutomataOpenAIAgentConfig()
+   config = OpenAIAutomataAgentConfig()
    provider = config.get_provider()

    # Create the appropriate LLMChatCompletionProvider based on the LLMProvider value